Small is Beautiful

 We use coldframes -- unheated poly-covered steel structures -- throughout the year for a variety of crops.
 Coldframes allow us to extend our season, by employing a natural greenhouse effect to add heat to early- and late-season crops.
 During the main season, coldframes provide additional heat to crops requiring higher growing temperatures.
 The structures also keep precipitation off of crops that are more susceptible to disease in our moist environment.
 Overall, coldframes help us to grow food intensively on small parcels of land throughout the entire year.

 We farm at Glen Valley Organic Farm, a certified organic farm.
 We think the organic standards are an important benchmark for establishing agricultural practices that respect the soil and the environment.
-We are certified by the BC Association for Regenerative Agriculture.
+We are certified by the Pacific Agricultural Certification Society (PACS).

 In 2011, Glen Valley Organic Farm became one of the first farms in British Columbia to be recognized as Salmon Safe by the Pacific Salmon Foundation and the Fraser Basin Council.
 This means that we employ practices that protect Pacific salmon habitat.